Schenn's OT goal lifts Flyers over Hurricanes

+PHILADELPHIA (AP) -- A rapid rally Sunday night has given the Philadelphia Flyers a little more hope in their postseason push.

-PHILADELPHIA (AP) -- Travis Konecny tied it with 42.9 seconds left in the third period and Brayden Schenn scored 38 seconds into overtime, lifting the Philadelphia Flyers over the Carolina Hurricanes 4-3 on Sunday night.
+Travis Konecny tied it with 42.9 seconds left in the third period and Brayden Schenn scored 38 seconds into overtime, lifting the Flyers over the Carolina Hurricanes 4-3 on Sunday night.

 Jordan Staal scored a power-play goal with 8:11 left in the third to put Carolina ahead 3-2, but Konecny scored with Flyers goalie Steve Mason on the bench for an extra attacker, then Schenn ended it by finishing a rebound from close range.

+''The players did a great job,'' Flyers coach Dave Hakstol said. ''They continued working.
+They stuck together and they stuck with it.''

 Ivan Provorov had a goal and two assists and Dale Weise also scored for Philadelphia, which pulled within five points of idle Toronto for the final playoff spot in the Eastern Conference.
-Philadelphia, which has 11 games remaining, would have to pass three teams for a postseason bid.
+The Flyers have 11 games remaining and would have to pass three teams for a postseason bid.

+The Flyers now embark on a four-game road trip, beginning Tuesday at Winnipeg.

+''If you lose that game heading on to the road trip, that probably wouldn't have been much of a fun road trip,'' Schenn said. ''We have a lot to play for on this road trip.
+It's going to give us some positive energy starting in Winnipeg.''

 Jeff Skinner and Elias Lindholm also scored for Carolina, which is six points out of the playoffs.
 The Hurricanes have points (4-0-3) in each of their last seven games.